 MRI is sensitive to subarachnoid blood and is able to visualise it well in the first 12 hours typically as a hyperintensity in the subarachnoid space on FLAIR 3.

 Susceptibility weighted sequences are also exquisitely sensitive to blood products.

-MR angiography and MR venography is also able to detect the causative aneurysm or another source of bleeding, although in general MRI suffers from poor availability (compared to CT), longer scan times and greater difficulty in transferring and looking after patients who are often unstable and intubated.
+MR angiography and MR venography are also able to detect a causative aneurysm or another source of bleeding, although in general MRI suffers from poor availability (compared to CT), longer scan times and greater difficulty in transferring and looking after patients who are often unstable and intubated.